theoephraim/node-google-spreadsheet/docs/classes/google-spreadsheet-worksheet.md

 ---|---|---|---
 `dataOnly`|Boolean|-|If true, only affects data, not properties

-- :sparkles: **Side effects** - cache is emptied so props and cells must be re-fetched
+- ✨ **Side effects** - cache is emptied so props and cells must be re-fetched